w3c/did-wg/index.md

 The acting W3C Director then decided to request feedback using an [experimental group called the W3C Formal Objection Council](https://www.w3.org/2019/did-wg/Meetings/Minutes/2021-10-05-did#section2), which is to be composed of the W3C CEO, the W3C Advisory Board, and the W3C Technical Architecture Group.
-This will be the first time the new W3C Council Formal Objection resolution process is going to be used for this sort of objection.
+This will be the first time the new W3C Formal Objection Council resolution process is going to be used for this sort of objection.
 The Decentralized Identifier Working Group is deeply frustrated by this recent turn of events, but understands that someone needs to be the first through this new process.
 Ultimately, the decision to overturn the objections or to uphold them will be up to the W3C Director, however, it is expected that this particular run will set precedent for how this is handled at W3C in the future.

-It has been over three months since the formal objection was raised, with an expectation that the W3C Formal Objection Council will hear arguments for and against in early 2022.
+It has been over three months since the formal objection was raised, with an expectation that the W3C Formal Objection Council will hear arguments for and against the ratification of DID Core in early 2022.
 The W3C Advisory Board has struggled to finalize the rules of operation for the W3C Formal Objection Council over the past several months.

 That is, in a nutshell, what is going on.